 The LSUS PD is operational 24 hours / 365 days of the year and is available to respond at a moment's notice to any incident on campus.
-The jurisdiction of LSUS PD Officers is limited to the land, structures, streets/roadways, parking facilities, and all other property under the control of and designated for use by LSU Shreveport.
+The jurisdiction of LSUS PD Officers is typically limited to the land, structures, streets/roadways, parking facilities, and all other property under the control of and designated for use by LSU Shreveport.

-An item to note is that some incidents may originate from, or terminate, at another location in the state of Louisiana with respect to the property of LSU Shreveport.
+An item to note is that all LSUS PD Officers have statewide jurisdiction and that some incidents may originate from, or terminate, at another location in the state of Louisiana with respect to the property of LSU Shreveport.
 If that were to occur, communication with that governing jurisdiction will always be made as a courtesy.